Hareetakee (Terminalia chebula)

 Oral administration of 100mg/kg of alcoholic extract of T. chebula fruit increases the level of liver mitochondrial enzymes (CAT and SO) as well as GSH.
 The secretion of melatonon by the pineal body increases.
 The extract also increases the lymphocyte proliferation by the spleen.
 These findings confirm the immunomodulatory activity of the fruit of T. chebula.
 [101]

 In one study Swiss albino mice weighing between 20-25 g were pretreated orally with aqueous extract of T. chebulafruit at the dose of 500mg/kg.
-These animals when challenged with 1x10colonies of Salmonella typhimurium injected intraperitoneally showed 100% protection.
+These animals when challenged with 1x105 colonies of Salmonella typhimurium injected intraperitoneally showed 100% protection.
 The WBC count increased by 3x103/cu mm and lymphocyte count by 4%.
 Thus the extract showed its protective effect against S. typhimurium through its immunomodulatory activity in mice.
 [102]

 In experiments on rats water extract of T. chebula produced an increase in humoral antibody titer and delayed type hypersensitivity.
 [103]